A few weeks ago, I wrote about tracking down an unforgettable story, “Ordeal in the Desert,” that I read as a child.

 I also recalled that I was pretty sure the treasury contained another memorable story from childhood called “The Wedding Dress.”

 I recently received the treasure and affirmed that “The Wedding Dress,” by I. A. R. Wylie is in it.
 The story is much as I remembered it.
-Proud and beautiful Italian woman dates beloved and successful town tailor but find him not quite attentive enough, and instead becomes engaged to a more dashing young man.
+Proud and beautiful Italian woman dates beloved and successful town tailor but finds him not quite attentive enough, and instead becomes engaged to a more dashing young man.
 Tailor insists on making her wedding dress as a wedding gift.
 She and her dashing new husband move to America.
 Eventually husband dies, leaving her and their daughter destitute.
 Years later, she wonders how to afford a first communion dress for her daughter and decides to cut down the wedding dress for the purpose.
 While doing so, she finds a note sewn into the hem.
 “I shall always love you,” the tailor has written.
 Against all odds, she mounts a (very pre-Internet) search for him.
 One day, the tailor appears on her doorstep.
 They live happily ever after.

 Again, it’s interesting to contemplate what made me remember this story decades after I read it.
 It was romantic, of course.
 And its structure, building to the surprise climax of the note sewn in the hem, makes a strong impression.